 Allied Health Clinical Experience

-Many Allied Health courses offered by HCC/ICCE require a clinical experience component at a hospital, nursing home, or other medical facility.
-ALL required documents must be completed and submitted to the Allied Health office for review no later than 20 business days after the start of class.
+Many Allied Health courses offered by HCC/ICCE include optional clinical experience at a hospital, nursing home, or other medical facility (additional fee applies).
+ALL required clinical clearance documents must be completed and submitted for review and approval for to attend clinicals.
 Students will not be approved and scheduled for clinical experience until the documents are received.
 These include:

-- Medical Physical (Student Health and Immunizations Certification Form)
+- Medical Physical (Completed Student Health and Immunizations Certification Form)

-- Complete Immunization Record and/or Titers Results including Influenza, Measles, Mumps, Rubella, Chickenpox, Hepatitis B, TDAP.
+- Complete Immunization Record and/or Titers Results including Influenza, Measles, Mumps, Rubella, Chickenpox, Hepatitis B (optional), TDAP.

 - Flu Shot (during flu season)